Sangeetha-007/Student-Grades-Prediction/README.md

 ## Modeling
 * Linear Regression: All columns were passed in.
 Non numeric values were converted to integers.
 Correlation heatmap was used to determine which features to be used.
 * Neural Network: All columns were used for the Neural Network: numeric, ordinal and nominal.
 Ordinal values were used through the Ordinal Encoder.
 For a neural network, non integer values can't be converted as integers because the integers don't have meaning.
 Non integer columms must be encoded first.
+Ordinal features have order (sleep_quality).
+Nominal features features don't have an order (gender).

 ## Results
 1. Linear Regression: